 What is diethylstilbestrol?

 DES was given to pregnant women to prevent complications during pregnancy.
 These could include having a miscarriage or giving birth too early.
 Researchers found that the daughters of the women who used DES were more likely to get a certain kind of cancer of the vagina and cervix (called clear cell adenocarcinoma, or CCA).
 These women are sometimes called “DES daughters.”

 Has DES caused any other problems?

 Yes.
-Women who took DES during pregnancy have about a 30% higher risk of getting breast cancer.
+Women who took DES during pregnancy have a slightly increased risk of getting breast cancer.
 Daughters of women who took DES during pregnancy also may have a higher risk of breast cancer.

 Up to one-third of DES daughters have reproductive tract problems.
 These problems increase their risk of not being able to get pregnant.
 They also raise the risk of having a miscarriage or having a baby too early.
 Even with the increased risk, however, most of these women have no problem getting pregnant and delivering healthy babies.

 The sons of women who took DES during pregnancy (sometimes called “DES sons”) have a higher risk of some reproductive tract problems, as well.
 These can include abnormally small or undescended testicles.
 However, these men seem to have normal fertility.

 How do I know if I was exposed to DES?